andrew/ultimate-awesome/README.md

 - [awesome-digital-history](https://github.com/maehr/awesome-digital-history) - Find primary sources online and learn how to research history digitally.
 - [awesome-deep-phenomena](https://github.com/MinghuiChen43/awesome-deep-phenomena) - A curated list of papers of interesting empirical study and insight on deep learning.
 Continually updating.
 - [awesome-camouflaged-object-detection](https://github.com/visionxiang/awesome-camouflaged-object-detection) - A curated list of awesome resources for camouflaged/concealed object detection (COD).
+- [awesome-gdpr](https://github.com/bakke92/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [resources](https://github.com/Graphics-Programming-Virtual-Meetup/resources) - Graphics Programming Resources List.
 - [awesome-gdpr](https://github.com/oppoverbakke/awesome-gdpr) - Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
 - [awesome-redwood](https://github.com/redwoodjs/awesome-redwood) - A community-driven collection of Redwood related plugins, config, themes, build scripts, tutorials, podcasts, and more.
 - [awesome-dnd](https://github.com/flamableconcrete/awesome-dnd) - Resources for Dungeons & Dragons.
+- [awesome-SOTA-FER](https://github.com/kdhht2334/awesome-SOTA-FER) - A curated list of facial expression recognition in both 7-emotion classification and affect estimation.
 - [awesome-brasil](https://github.com/vinicius73/awesome-brasil) - Uma lista de projetos Open Source Brasileiros!.
 - [awesome-dendron](https://github.com/dendronhq/awesome-dendron) - A big list of Dendron docs, talks, tools, examples, articles, extensions, vaults, showcases, and more that the internet has to offer.
 - [Awesome-Computer-Vision](https://github.com/haofanwang/Awesome-Computer-Vision) - Awesome Resources for Advanced Computer Vision Topics.